12 Awesome Examples of Python Applications

 Since its early founding in 1991, Python has oriented itself with open-source community standards and long-term development frameworks.

-With several community repositories open-sourced on Github, Python ensures that an inter-collaborative environment of developers works to release practical up-to-date libraries and packages.
+With several community repositories open-source on GitHub, Python ensures that an inter-collaborative environment of developers works to release practical, up-to-date libraries and packages.

 5. Large Standard Library